logo Calflora, a 501c3 non-profit

 ID Tips on PlantID.net

 [Wikipedia] Rarity: Astragalus anxius is a rare species of milkvetch known by the common names troubled milkvetch and Ash Valley milkvetch.
 It is endemic to northern Lassen County, California, where it is critically imperiled.[1]
-It was formally described in 1992. (contributed by Mary Ann Machi)
+It was formally described in 1992. (link added by Mary Ann Machi)

 Suggested Citation